 The story behind Innogusto

 Mattèo and Carola Piano are two entrepreneurs who share a strong passion for tasty and healthy food.
 Although they share the love for the same cuisine, there is something they don’t have in common.
-Carola was a vegetarian for ten years and has been a 95% vegetarian for the last 20 years.
-The five per cent lies in the fact that she occasionally likes a well-baked chicken fillet or some white fish.
-But her carnivorous escapades stop there.
+Carola has been a vegetarian for 30 years.

 Mattèo is Italian and an omnivore, raised with the Italian cuisine.
 Over time, both Carola and Mattèo managed to adapt to each other’s eating habits.
 Since they got married, Mattèo has been eating less meat.
 Finally, they started exploring how they could develop dishes without compromising on taste — neither for Carola nor for Mattèo.